ondovb/ondovb.github.io/_portfolio/08-adversarial.md

 take when reading charts.
 In the field of Data Visualization, we call these shortcuts "perceptual proxies," and there is a lot of interest in figuring out which ones we use.
-Aside from learning more about what makes charts so powerful, this knowledge could also lead to chart designs that are more effect and more robust to misleading edge cases.
+Aside from learning more about what makes charts so powerful, this knowledge could also lead to chart designs that are more effective and more robust to misleading edge cases.

 ### Creating adversarial examples ###